Why Buy stock in Citigroup Inc. (C)?

 Citigroup Inc. (C) estimates and forecasts

 Figures show that Citigroup Inc. shares have underperformed across the wider relevant industry.
-The company’s shares have gained +1.91% over the past 6 months, with this year growth rate of -53.56%, compared to -35.4% for the industry.
+The company’s shares have lost -1.86% over the past 6 months, with this year growth rate of -45.25%, compared to -33.5% for the industry.
 Other than that, the company has, however, lowered its growth outlook for the 2020 fiscal year revenue.
-Growth estimates for the current quarter are -58.1% and 25.7% for the next quarter.
+Growth estimates for the current quarter are -47.4% and 51.4% for the next quarter.
 Revenue growth from the last financial year stood is estimated to be -0.1%.

 C Dividends